po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/22-Stu_For_Of/README.md

-# 🏗️ Implement and Use for ... of Loops
+# 🏗️ Implement and Use for...of Loops

 Work with a partner to implement the following user story:

-* As a developer, I want to be able to use `for .. of` loops to iterate through data inside objects.
+* As a developer, I want to be able to use `for...of` loops to iterate through data inside objects.

 ## Acceptance Criteria

-* It's done when I have selected all the inside `#songs` element in the `html`
+* It's done when I have selected all the inside `#songs` elements in the `html`.

 * It's done when I have iterated through the song collection with a `for...of` loop and added a `class` of `red` to each element.

 ## 💡 Hints

-* What part of the object is essential in setting up the iteration of a for .. of loop?
+What part of the object is essential in setting up the iteration of a `for...of` loop?

 ## 🏆 Bonus